aplteam/Tatin/docs/FirstStepsWithTatin.md

 ```

 Here we did not specify a target namespace, so the package was loaded into `#`.
 In case the target namespace is something like `#.MyTests` then it may or may not exist.
 If it does not, Tatin will create it.

-I> If the package or any of its dependencies depend on assets the path to a directory in the temp directory of your OS is printed to the session by `]tatin.LoadPackage`.
-I>
-I> This is because this folder cannot be deleted by Tatin.
-If none of the loaded packages has any assets then nothing is printed to the session, indicating that no footprint is left behind.

 Tatin has created a reference named `MarkAPL` in the target namespace `#`: